SprinGamesX/Space-Shooter/Documentation/Ships/Heilo.md

 # Abilities:

 ## Primary Skill:
-Shoots a single bullet that deals minor ice damage.
+Deal 10% of ATK as Ice damage.
 Consumes 1 AMMO.
 CD: 0.2s

 ## Alt Skill:
-Shoots 3 bullets that deal minor ice damage.
+Deal 3x10% of ATK as Ice damage.
 Consumes 3 AMMO.
 CD: 0.4s

 ## Module Skill:
-Shoot ?? bullets around itself to all directions that deal minor ice damage.
+Deal 5x30% of ATK as Ice damage and increase all ship's ATK by 10% for 10s
-CD: 4s
+CD: 6s
 ## Overdrive Skill:
-Shoots 4 waves of ?? bullets around itself that deal mild ice damage.
+Shoots 1 waves that deal 36x20% of ATK as Ice damage. for each Ice ship on the team shoot an additional wave that deals 18x20% of ATK as Ice damage.
 Energy: 120

 ## Core Skill:
-When using [Module Skill] and Core is full: Double the amount of bullets fired and increase all allies ATK by 20%
+When using [Module Skill] and Core is full: Double the amount of bullets fired and increase all allies ATK by 20% for 15s

 When using [Module Skill] gain 1 Charge.
 When using [Overdrive Skill] gain 2 Charge.